akihikodaki/dts/test_plans/queue_start_stop_test_plan.rst

 #.
 Run "port 0 rxq 0 start" to start rxq 0 in port 0
 #.
 Run "port 0 txq 0 stop" to stop txq 0 in port 0
 #.
 Start packet generator to transmit and check tester port not receive packets
-   and in testpmd it not has "ports 0 queue 0 received 1 packages" print
+   and in testpmd it not has "port 0/queue 0: received 1 packets" print

 #.
 Run "port 0 txq 0 start" to start txq 0 in port 0
 #.
 Start packet generator to transmit and check tester port receive packets
-   and in testpmd it has "ports 0 queue 0 received 1 packages" print
+   and in testpmd it has "port 0/queue 0: received 1 packets" print
 #.
 Test it again with VF